thedataincubator/ds30/README.md

 ipython notebook
 ```

-Then go to `localhost:8888` and click on `Streaming.ipynb` to view the example
+Then go to `localhost:8888` and click on `DS30.ipynb` to view the example